 - 1. Each day's assignments and readings must be completed before class, and each student must be ready to conduct a quality discussion on the day's material. - 2.
 Laptops or tablets are NOT allowed in class.
 Please make sure your phones are turned off during the class period. - 3.
 You will be expected to attend class regularly, on time, and for the entirety of each class period.
 If students come late, are not alert, or leave early, such behavior will result in a reduction of total course points.
 As mentioned above, attendance will be monitored via Arkaive, a geo-location based attendance tracker. - 4.
 Grade changes: if you feel that a test or assignment was graded incorrectly you must submit a type-written explanation of the problem along with the test or assignment in question within one week of my returning the paper/exam/quiz, etc. to you.
 I will re-evaluate your work and you will receive a "new" grade, whether that be the same, a higher, or lower grade.
 The only exception to this rule is for simple errors in calculation. - 5.
 Plagiarism or cheating will not be tolerated.
 As a University of Georgia student, you have agreed to abide by the University's academic honesty policy, "A Culture of Honesty," and the Student Honor Code.
 All academic work must meet the standards described in "A Culture of Honesty" found at: https://ovpi.uga.edu/academic-honesty/academic-honesty-policy.
-Lack of knowledge of the academic honesty policy is not a reasonable explanation for a violation.
+Lack of knowledge of the academic honesty policy is not a reasonable explanation

+- for a violation.
 Questions related to course assignments and the academic honesty policy should be directed to the instructor. - 6.
-The use of sources is essential.
-For the statistical profile paper, you must make reference to the sources from which you drew your information.
-It is absolutely crucial that you learn how to correctly quote and cite your work.
-Please refer to the APSA manual of style which can be found here: http://www.apsanet.org/files/Publications/APSAStyleManual2006.pdf

-- 7. Late papers are not acceptable.
+Late papers are not acceptable.
 They are a burden for me and are unfair to your colleagues who do their work on time.
 Therefore, I will deduct a half a letter grade (5 points) for each day a paper is late.
-Extensions may be given but only if they are requested well in advance of the deadline, and if there is a compelling reason. - 8.
+Extensions may be given but only if they are requested well in advance of the deadline, and if there is a compelling reason. - 7.
 If you need to use outside reference works, please consult Joel Krieger, et. al., Oxford Companion to Comparative Politics, Oxford University Press, 2013.
-Do NOT use Webster's Dictionary for definitions of things such as "democracy"! - 9.
+Do NOT use Webster's Dictionary for definitions of things such as "democracy"! - 8.
 Disability arrangements: if you qualify for course adaptations or special accommodation under the Americans With Disabilities Act, please contact the Disability Resource Center (DRC) and provide the appropriate documentation well before exam accommodations are made.
-Once I have DRC's documentation all efforts will be made to accommodate any learning disabilities. - 10.
+Once I have DRC's documentation all efforts will be made to accommodate any learning disabilities. - 9.
 Finally, immigration and related topics are politically highly sensitive themes.
 I will ensure that our discussions remain respectful of all members in the class while allowing and free exchange of ideas.
 In your discussion, you should make an effort to provide either a theoretical or empirical basis for your comments after all, this is part of becoming a critical thinker, and that is part of the goal of this course.